 Division Senators elected in odd-numbered years will serve as ex-officio members of their division’s Curriculum Committee.
 In the case where an operational division is comprised of more than one Senate Division, all the Senators within the operational division elected in odd- numbered years will serve as ex-officio members of their operational division’s Curriculum Committee.
 The meetings of the Curriculum Committee will be attended by at least one of the ex-officio members.
 The attendee(s) may be determined on a rotating basis, or any other method mutually agreed upon by the ex-officio members.
 The faculty chair of the Curriculum Committee will be elected by the committee members.
 The two Senators within each Senate Division may exchange their membership duties between the Department Chair Committee and the Curriculum if the exchange is mutually agreed upon by both Senators.
 Such an exchange should be made before the beginning of the semester and should be reported to the Historian.

-Call Division or Adjunct faculty meetings as appropriate during the year to inform and/or poll faculty.
+Call Senate Division or Adjunct faculty meetings as appropriate during the year to inform and/or poll faculty.

 Recall of Senators